vacu9708/Study-records/Web development/Security/Encryption/readme.md

 While asymmetric key encryption ensures that intercepted messages cannot be read, it does not prevent a man-in-the-middle attack from impersonating the server's domain and manipulating the communication channel itself.<br>
 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/2801946a-5c97-45ca-a9fd-d7d8d3219369)<br>
 ### 1. Handshake:
 The client (e.g., web browser) initiates a connection to the server and requests a secure connection.
-The server responds with its SSL certificate and public key.
+The server responds with its certificate and public key.

 ### 2. Certificate verification:
 This process ensures that the domain is not owned by an attacker but the proper server.